Case Study: Managing Conflicting Constraints

 Did We Balance The Conflicting Constraints?

-Looking at the triangle — Weight, Vibration, Accuracy — how did we do?
-We didn’t compromise much on Accuracy, and we found a good strategy for weight and vibration (function), by increasing cost and inconvenience.
+Looking at the above Triangle again — Weight, Vibration, Accuracy — how did we do?
+We did not compromise much on Accuracy, and we found a good strategy for weight and vibration (function), by increasing cost and inconvenience.
 (Handling sand is definitely an inconvenience.)

-So, really our paradigm shift changed the triangle.
+So, really our paradigm shift changed the triangle with respect to the conflicting constraints.
 We end up with triangle legs of Accuracy / Weight & Vibration Balance / Convenience & Cost.

 Of course, there are a lot of ways to think about the triangle, and maybe you see it different.
 The point here is a change in what we first think can lead to solutions that are quite different from the original vision.